Psoriasis

 There are several types of treatments for psoriasis including:

-Dr. Musick may prescribe an over-the-counter (retail) topical product, a topical non-steroidal or a topical steroidal cream.
+Dr. Musick, or his team may prescribe an over-the-counter (retail) topical product, a topical non-steroidal or a topical steroidal cream.
 Topical medications slow/normalize excessive cell reproduction (flakiness) and inflammation (redness).

-For more serious types of psoriasis or psoriatic arthritis, Dr. Musick may prescribe an oral medication or an injection biologic medication especially if you have not responded to other medical treatments.
+For more serious types of psoriasis or psoriatic arthritis, Dr. Musick, or his team may prescribe an oral medication or an injection biologic medication especially if you have not responded to other medical treatments.
+The newer biologic medication forms have been revolutionized psoriasis treatment.
+Now, nearly all psoriasis patients can be cleared of psoriasis rash spots.

-“Beautiful facility, but more important excellent patient services.
-I have used both medical and spa services; and couldn’t be happier with the service, products, and results.”S.M.
+"Beautiful facility, but more important excellent patient services.
+I have used both medical and spa services; and couldn't be happier with the service, products, and results.
+Highly recommend Musick Dermatology & Advanced Clinical Spa."

 Who is at risk for developing psoriasis?